-We, together with Camden and Islington Councils, would like your views on proposals for the North-South Cycle Superhighway (CS6) between Stonecutter Street (near Holborn Viaduct) and King’s Cross.
-We previously consulted on the North-South Cycle Superhighway in autumn 2014 (click here for details) and are currently constructing the first phase between Elephant & Castle and Stonecutter Street.
+We, together with Camden and Islington Councils, wanted your views on proposals for the North-South Cycle Superhighway (CS6) between Stonecutter Street (near Holborn Viaduct) and King’s Cross.
+We previously consulted on the North-South Cycle Superhighway in autumn 2014 (click here for details) and have now constructed the first phase between Elephant & Castle and Stonecutter Street.

 The proposals in this consultation would continue the substantially-segregated cycle route along main roads to Farringdon Road, and provide cycle improvements along quieter back-streets towards King’s Cross.